MDarshath007/Docker-SciFlow-College-Project/README.md

-🐳 Completed the "Getting Started with Docker" certification and applied the concepts by containerizing my "MERN-based College Project" using Docker.
+🐳 Completed the "Getting Started with Docker" certification from SIMPLILEARN and applied the concepts by containerizing my "MERN-based College Project" using Docker.

 Features:
    <ul>